meghanstovall/cdn_challenge/README.md

 ## Setup
 ---
 - If you don't already have one, download a text editor
-- Clone this repo to your local machine with: `git clone git@github.com:meghanstovall/cdn_challenge.git`

 In your terminal:
+- Clone this repo with: `git clone git@github.com:meghanstovall/cdn_challenge.git`
 - cd into this root directory
 - install ruby - rbenv install 2.5.1
 - install postgres - brew install postgresql